adrianleb/sullivan/README.md

 **Why?**

-Because we're humans who make mistakes and need constraints around a predefined styleguide.
+:white_check_mark: Because we're humans who make mistakes and need constraints around a predefined styleguide.

-Because some css patterns are really annoying to rewrite all the time.
+:white_check_mark: Because some css patterns are really annoying to rewrite all the time.

-Because there are too many different ways to peel this potato (styling in JS) and sometimes we just want to write code.
+:white_check_mark: Because there are too many different ways to peel this potato (styling in JS) and sometimes we just want to write code.

-Because we're lazy developers.
+:white_check_mark: Because we're lazy developers.

 **How?**